wmtorode/mechaffinity/README.md

 `decayByModulo` : when set to true, decay is changed to 1 point for every `missionsBeforeDecay` instead of 1 point for every mission after `missionsBeforeDecay` missions

+`debugForceTag` : force affinity to process pilots as if they had this tag, for debugging use only

 `defaultDaysBeforeSimDecay` : the default number of days that can elapse before a pilot's affinities begin to decay. when `trackSimDecayByStat` is `true` this number becomes part of the save and cannot be changed from settings later. events or argo upgrades can manipulate this value by changing the company stat `MaSimDaysDecayModulator`. setting this stat to -1 will stop decay from occuring when a day passes. deploying a pilot into a mission will reset that pilots counter. when `trackSimDecayByStat` is `false` this setting value will always be used